What about Health?

 comparison to other breeds, they are relatively free of inherited

-inherited genetic disorders.
+likely to produce inherited genetic disorders.

 What testing is done?

 ~Hip x-rays to ensure there is no evidence of Dysplasia.
+We are only using

 ~An echocardiogram with a cardiologist to rule out hereditary heart